 The Chief Internal Auditor (CIA) reports functionally to the Chair of the Board Audit Committee and the Chief Internal Auditor for Great-West Lifeco.
 The CIA reports administratively to the CEO of Irish Life Group.
-Internal Audit reports to the Retail Executive Management Team and the Corporate Business Top Team on a quarterly basis on the status of the audit plan, and on any audit findings arising.
+Internal Audit provides monthly reports to the ILA Senior Leadership Teams in Customer Solutions, Advice Solutions and Employer Solutions on the status of the audit plan, and on any audit findings arising.
 Internal Audit also provides quarterly reports to the Audit Committee of ILA's Board.